Greycee/netflix/README.md

 ## Netflix

-🇺🇸 A basic frontend project of Netlix.
+🇺🇸 A basic frontend project of Netflix.

 -----------------